Codebrahma/serverless-grocery-app/README.md

 7. ```npm install -g serverless``` to install serverless globally
 8. ```npm install``` in the backend repository.
 9. ```npm run start``` will start the serverless backend offline.
+10. Certain routes are protected by cognito pool.
+Change the `serverles.yaml` as per your cognito pool to have authenticated routes.

 **To setup Frontend:**
 1. Create .env file under ```packages/CB-serverless-frontend``` folder with below variables: